BNamericas - St. Vincent and the Grenadines launch infra ...

 Bids for the Sandy Bay south and Sandy Bay north sea defenses may be submitted through February 20.

-The defenses must be built south- and northward along the Karo River and comprise excavation, construction of the coastal protection with revetment, amour stones, urban drainage works, and others.
+The defenses must be built south- and northward along the Karo River and comprise excavation, construction of the coastal protection with revetment, armour stones, urban drainage works, and others.

 Companies may bid individually or in joint ventures.